Scandi Standard AB

 Transparency of GHG Inventory

-The company responded to the CDP Climate Change questionnaire in 2022.
-It mentions that an external auditor - PwC, provides limited assurance of the sustainability report.
+The company submitted its response to the CDP Climate Change questionnaire in 2023.
+PwC, an external auditor, provides limited assurance of the sustainability report for FY2023.

 0.75/1.5